camicri/cube-get/docs/download-package.md

 ![](_media/img33.png)

-And the packages were now downloaded
+And our package updates were now downloaded!

 ![](_media/img34.png)